dr-jts/recipes/meat/chicken.md

 ### Try:
 * Fry veggies before chicken
 * Use chicken breast; omit cornstarch?
+* Add white pepper and sail to cornstarch coating
 * Do use a fresh chili

 ## Sylvia's Chicken Pieces